Self-Managed Super Fund Performance

 Published April 2023

-By using SMSF financial statement data and a calculation methodology which is directly comparable with the way APRA calculates returns for APRA regulated funds, we are able make performance comparisons between self-managed super funds and APRA funds.
+By using SMSF financial statement data and a calculation methodology which is directly comparable with the way APRA calculates returns for APRA regulated funds, we were able make performance comparisons between self-managed super funds and APRA funds.

 This research contributes to the existing evidence on the strong financial performance of the SMSF sector.